wikorp/graph-algorithms/README.md

 # graph-algorithms
 The aim of the project is to implement and measure the execution time of selected graph algorithms that solve the following problems:

-a) determination of the minimal spanning tree (MST) with the Prima algorithm
+a) determination of the minimal spanning tree (MST) with the Prim algorithm

 b) determining the shortest path in the graph - Dijkstra's algorithm